Provides mapping and appraisal of all properties in the county and collects and distributes property taxes

 Performance Clackamas is a strategic plan and process modeled after a process known as Managing for Results.

 Administers state, regional and local land use and zoning regulations in unincorporated areas.
 Reviews land use residential, multi-family, commercial and industrial development permits; long-range planning.

-Property Resources evaluates and disposes of foreclosed property to gain the highest possible return for the County.
+Property Disposition evaluates and disposes of foreclosed property to gain the highest possible return for the County.

 Clackamas County Public Health is committed to improving the quality of life and protecting the health and wellbeing of all residents.

 Prevention and intervention services including information and referral, counseling, mediation, education and training services to citizens.